 Significance of your personal context

-Therapists may use different tools to help you become more conscious of your thoughts, experiences, and reaction to here-and-now situations.
-However, a therapist cannot understand you without knowing your context.
+Therapists may use different tools to help you become more aware of your thoughts, experiences, embodied sensations and emotions in the here-and-now.

-Your gestalt therapist accepts the rationality and truthfulness of your experience, no matter what you share with them.
+Your Gestalt therapist validates the rationality and truthfulness of your experience, no matter what you share with them.

-Focusing on present affairs instead of the past doesn’t mean the therapist neglects your previous issues or future probabilities.
+Focusing on the here and now instead of the past does not mean the therapist will not include your relevant personal history or potential for future growth.

-You are asked to discuss your issues and memories in the present situation.
-Past experiences raised may be investigated to uncover what made a specific memory emerge in that moment, or how past experiences influence your current mental health.
+You are asked to discuss your difficulties, thoughts, feelings, embodied sensations, and memories in the present context.
+Past experiences may be investigated to uncover what made a specific memory emerge in that moment, or how past experiences influence your current mental health, experience of self and/or relationships.

-A therapist helps you to share your truth or experience without judging you, and allows you to gain a better perception of your own experiences.
-This in turn helps to stimulate your mental growth and development.
+A therapist helps you to share your personal experience without judging you, and allows you to gain increased awareness of your own experiences and who-you-are.

 Methods used in gestalt therapy

-In gestalt therapy, you will go through some of the activities explained below, to help you become more mindful and aware in the present moment.
+In Gestalt therapy, you might encounter some of the activities explained below, to help you become more aware, resourceful, alive and present in the present moment.

-For example, you might be sitting in front of a vacant chair while your therapist invites you to imagine someone you want to question sitting in front of you.
+For example, you might be sitting in front of a vacant chair while your therapist invites you to imagine someone you have unresolved feelings towards sitting in front of you.
 Then you may talk with the person you imagine sitting in that empty chair.
+This helps you to explore and express feelings safely

-This therapy exercise can help you to heal from your past traumas, give you greater awareness of your feelings, thoughts, and behaviors, and make you mindful of who or what is troubling you.
+This therapy exercise can help you to heal your trauma, give you greater awareness of your unresolved feelings, thoughts, and behaviors, and make you aware of who or what is or has been happening.

 Discovering emotions

-By knowing this, you may become more aware of your feelings and how they affect you on a physical level, and you may uncover some emotions that were masked by other emotions.
-You may learn to better believe or understand your feelings by bringing them to the surface.
+By knowing this, you may become more aware of your feelings and how they affect you on a physical level, as well as what these emotions specifically (and physically) mean and represent for you.

 Focusing on “I” statements

-The language and tone you use matter a lot in gestalt therapy.
-As you are motivated to take responsibility, you may learn to use language that shows personal ownership instead of emphasizing others’ experiences.
+The language, pace and tone you use matter a lot in Gestalt therapy.
+As you are motivated to take responsibility, you may learn to use language that shows personal ownership and responsibility.
+Encouraging you to explore I-statements and active language.

-For example, gestalt therapy encourages you to utilize “I” statements to inspire personal accountability.
+For example, Gestalt therapy encourages you to utilize “I” statements to inspire personal accountability.
 Instead of saying, “it made me annoyed” you could say, “I feel annoyed.”
-The use of “I” enhances self-awareness according to the philosophy of gestalt therapy.
+The use of “I” enhances self-awareness and responsibility according to the philosophy of Gestalt therapy.

-Sometimes, it’s more helpful to use these types of creative activities than sitting down and speaking with your therapist, in that it can sometimes allow the therapist to more quickly evaluate your mental state and mindfulness in the current moment.
+Sometimes, it’s more helpful to use these types of creative activities than sitting down and speaking with your therapist, as creative experiments may enhance understanding of aspects of experience that are not purely logical and cognitive.

 Enhancement/repetition

-As well as analyzing your body language in normal conversation, your therapist may ask you to overemphasize a gesture you made or repeat it many times during the session.
+As well as working with your body process in dialogue, your therapist may ask you to exaggerate a gesture you made or repeat it a couple of times during the session.

 This may be particularly helpful when it is hard for you to explain the current situation or your feelings at the moment, especially when you are working through complex issues with your therapist.